ismo-karkkainen/diagrammatron/README.md

 Takes a template and uses it to produce an image file.
 The file is in YAML format.
 The internal.yaml provided in this repository produces SVG 1.1 file.

+If a node has field named "text", it replaces "label" and is split to multiple strings on newline character.

-Nodes are expected to have a field names "style" that defaults to "default" if missing.
+Nodes are expected to have a field named "style" that defaults to "default" if missing.
 The style is used to find a function that assigns width and height to the node before final sizes are assigned.
 The algorithm at this point relies on each column having nodes of equal width and each row having nodes of equal height.
-Consequently only rectangular nodes are possible and if multiple external styles either must adapt to the size limitation, in the extreme case making all nodes have the same dimensions, or the edges will not reach the node side unless you perform extra processing in the template.
+Consequently only rectangular nodes are possible, and multiple external styles either must adapt to the size limitation, in the extreme case making all nodes have the same dimensions, or the edges will not reach the node side unless you perform extra processing in the template.